ratwolfzero/hopalong_python/README_Two_Pass.md

 ### Single-Pass with Chunked Caching

 - Approach: The trajectory is divided into chunks, with each chunk of points computed and temporarily cached before being mapped to image coordinates.
-- Mapping Issues: Since the global extents of the trajectory are not known in advance, each chunk must be mapped to pixel coordinates based on incomplete information.
+- Mapping Issues: Since the extents of the trajectory are not known in advance, each chunk must be mapped to pixel coordinates based on incomplete information.
 This leads to mapping errors and the need to remap pixels as new points are processed.
 - Common Issue with Single-Pass Methods: Just like the non-chunked single-pass approach, this method suffers from the inefficiency that already processed pixels need to be remapped.
 The chunked approach may help manage memory, but it does not resolve the fundamental issue of inaccurate and inefficient pixel mapping.
 - Performance and Complexity: While chunking can reduce memory load, it does not improve the efficiency of the mapping process and adds complexity in managing chunks.
 The remapping issues remain unchanged, making this approach no more efficient than a straightforward single-pass method.